Booneville, Iowa

 Booneville is an unincorporated community in Dallas County, Iowa, United States.
 It is part of the Des Moines–West Des Moines Metropolitan Statistical Area.

 History

-Booneville was laid out as a town in 1871.
+Booneville was laid out as a town in 1871 by surveyor A. J. Lyon.
 The community is named after the William and Susan Boone family, who were prominent local landowners.
+Early businesses in Booneville included a general store and post office, run by W. H. Baldwin, a drugstore, a hotel, two doctors, a blacksmith, a wagonmaker, and a stock dealer.
+The Methodist Episcopal Church was the first to hold services in town with a pastor who came from Van Meter.

+The population was 62 in 1940.

 Though once a thriving community, Booneville eventually saw a decline in population with reduced use of the local railroad as well as urban sprawl.
 The town of Booneville now comprises a restaurant and bar; a Methodist church; the United States Post Office for ZIP code 50038; and a small RV park (part of a mobile home community).

 Booneville lies directly northeast of the Raccoon River, and a boat ramp near the town is used frequently.

 Although Booneville lies in the annexation path of West Des Moines, situated only a few miles away to the east, West Des Moines officials have stated that there are no plans to annex Booneville in the near future.